-Risk and reliability engineering and AI potential Credits: 1 Semester 2 Compulsory: Yes Format Lecture: 10 Tutorial work: 0 Practical work: 0 Lecturers: Dr .
-C.A.
-Thieme Objectives: The objective of this module is to provide students with the necessary background and skills needed to apply artificial intelligence (AI) in the field of risk assessment.
+Credits: 1 Semester 2 Compulsory: Yes Format Lecture: 10 Tutorial work: 0 Practical work: 0 , Lecturers: Dr. C.A.
+Th ieme (SINTEF Digital) Objectives: The objective of this module is to provide students with the necessary background and skills needed to understand the basics of risk management and to apply artificial intelligence (AI) in the field of risk assessment.
 The module will be based on practicals requiring each student to critically evaluate and apply current state-of-the-art techniques in risk assessment and artificial intelligence.
-Contents: amentals of risk managem . , ds / Hazards Assessment I ction, Maintenance and R ng and structural health assessment in offshore, m arine and maritime sector S • Marine and maritime c ase study analyses teaching principles.
-Lect Practical Work: This module includes both group and individual practical exercises implementing learning-by-doing teaching principles.
+Contents: mentals of risk managem Regulations / Standards / Hazards Assessment HAZOP Introduction to Inspection, Maintenance and Repair, condition monitoring and structural health monitoring Contribution of Software to risk Potential of AI for risk assessment in offshore, marine and maritime sectors Assurance, verification and validation of autonomous maritime systems Maritime case study analyses Practical Work: This module includes both group and individual practical exercises implementing learning-by-doing teaching principles.
 Lectures provided by offshore and maritime industry experts in risk management will provide real case studies to test acquired methods.
-Key skills acquired : Key skills acquired : After completing this course the students will be able to: • Have an overview of the concepts and principles of risk and reliability engineering and their potential applications to marine robotics problems Identify pertinent appr methods • Identify pertinent approaches to data collection and interpretation for risk and reliability engineering methods Identify the potential a • Identify the potential applications of AI in marine and maritime engineering reliability optimization.
-Assessment: 100% continuous assessment
+Key skills acquired: After completing this course the students will be able to: Have an overview of the concepts and principles of risk and reliability engineering and their potential applications to marine robotics problems Identify pertinent approaches to data collection and interpretation for risk and reliability engineering methods Identify the potential applications of AI in marine and maritime engineering reliability optimization.